 Perhaps, then, babies and parents reinforce each other’s bad moods.
 Extremely irritable, fussy, or disconsolate babies make parents upset.
 And upset parents may behave in ways that make things worse.

 But even if this is true, it’s wrong to assume that excessive infant crying or irritability are caused by emotional parents.

 Several studies suggest that some babies respond differently to stimulation, and the differences are noticeable right after birth.
 For more information, see my article about excessive, inconsolable infant crying and the brain.

 It’s also clear that excessive, inconsolable crying can be a symptom of disease.

 And there’s evidence suggesting that infant irritability can trigger depression in mothers.

-So it seems very likely that infant crying is frequently the cause—not the effect—of parenting stress.
+So it seems very likely that crying is frequently the cause—not the effect—of parenting stress.

 Here’s the evidence.

 Infant crying as a reflection of parental anxiety: The case for blaming the parents